UniversalDependencies/docs/structure-notes.md

  3. Foreign phrases (foreign)

  <div class="sd-parse">
-We had a nice time in spite of the rain. case(rain,in) mwe(in,spite) mwe(in,of)
+We had a nice time in spite of the rain . case(rain,in) mwe(in,spite) mwe(in,of)